-LIST OF HOLIDAYS - 2022
+LIST OF HOLIDAYS

-1 st January , Saturday New Year's Day
+New Year's Day

-17 th January, Monday Martin Luther King, Jr. Day
+Martin Luther King, Jr. Day

-21 th February, Monday Presidents' Day
+Presidents' Day

-30 st May, Monday Memorial Day
+Memorial Day

+Juneteenth

-4 th July, Monday Independence Day
+Independence Day

-5 th September, Monday Labor Day
+Labor Day

-11 th November, Friday Veterans Day
+Veterans Day

-24 th November, Thursday Thanksgiving Day
+Thanksgiving Day

-25 th December, Sunday Christmas Day
+Christmas Day

-ACADEMIC CALENDAR 2021
+ACADEMIC CALENDAR 2023

 New students can be enrolled to start their program following the completion of all admission requirements and procedures.
 Program start dates may be added or removed at the discretion of the management.
 Please speak to an Admissions representative for details.